tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 for this problem.
 I recommend the [bullet gem][bullet].

 <h3>Batching</h3>
-Suppose processing your query would be fast, but it's taking up too much memory?
-If there are a large number of rows in the table, we may use `find_each` to break the query up into batches to reduce memory usage.
+Suppose processing your query would be fast, but there are a lot of rows, so it's taking up a lot of memory.
+Then we may use `find_each` to break the query up into batches to reduce memory usage.
 The default batch size is 1000.
 If we want to perform a block against every post using a method of `update_post`, we could do this by
 {% highlight ruby %}